undeemed/pluely/README.md

 _Get Pluely API if you don't want to maintain your own providers_

-**Unlock premium features, faster responses, and priority support with Pluely License:**
+**Unlock premium features, faster responses, advanced speech to text, and priority support with Pluely License:**

 <img src="images/pluely-api.gif" alt="Pluely License Setup" width="600"/>

-_Pluel y License activation unlocks faster AI responses, premium features, and dedicated support_
+_Pluely License activation unlocks faster AI responses, premium features, and dedicated support_

 #### **What You Get with Pluely License:**